2018 Annual Metal Leaching/Acid Rock Drainage Field School

 Northwest Community College (NWCC) and various mine sites - Smithers, BC

 The course objectives are to increase understanding of metal leaching and acid rock drainage by showing participants the tools, procedures and design requirements; providing an overview of the underlying science and vocabulary; and presenting examples of best practices.
-A unique feature of this course is that it allows the students to see firsthand how ML/ARD test work is conducted and mitigation plans are developed, and the challenges that are encountered.
-Much of the course time is spent touring the mines in the Northwest BC area: GoldCorp’s Equity Silver mine, Imperial’s Huckleberry mine, Glencore's Bell mine and Silver Standard’s Duthie mine.
-Students will hear from leading practitioners and learn from mines whose experience is the basis for much of industry-wide best practices.
+A unique feature of this course is that it allows students to see firsthand how ML/ARD test work is conducted and mitigation plans are developed, and the challenges that are encountered.
+Much of the course time is spent touring mines in the northwest BC area, including GoldCorp’s Equity Silver mine, Imperial’s Huckleberry mine, Glencore's Bell mine, and Silver Standard’s Duthie mine.
+Students will hear from leading practitioners whose experience is the basis for much of industry-wide best practices.

 Who should take the course?

-The course is recommended to industry, regulating agencies, consulting companies, First Nations and community groups and is designed for anyone involved with ML/ARD.
-The knowledge provided can be used to better design and manage ML/ARD programs, ask the right questions at the right time, review results, regulate mines, conduct research, evaluate risks and help staff that does this work.
+This course is designed for anyone involved with ML/ARD and recommended to industry, regulating agencies, consulting companies, First Nations, and community groups.
+The knowledge provided can be used to better design and manage ML/ARD programs, ask the right questions at the right time, review results, regulate mines, conduct research, evaluate risks, and assist employees that conduct this work.

 Dr. Bill Price is the primary instructor and course organizer.
-Bill is author of the Guidelines for Metal Leaching and Acid Rock Drainage at Mine Sites in British Columbia (Price and Errington, 1998) and Prediction Manual of Drainage Chemistry from Sulphidic Geologic Materials (Price, 2009), documents used extensively in Canada and worldwide.
-Bill will contribute generic technical ML/ARD information, a regulatory perspective and site-specific knowledge of the mines.
+Bill is the author of Guidelines for Metal Leaching and Acid Rock Drainage at Mine Sites in British Columbia (Price and Errington, 1998) and Prediction Manual of Drainage Chemistry from Sulphidic Geologic Materials (Price, 2009), which are documents used extensively in Canada and worldwide.
+Bill will contribute generic technical ML/ARD information, a regulatory perspective, and site-specific knowledge of the mines.

-Mike Aziz and Cody Meints lead the Equity Silver tour.
-Mike is the Equity site manager but also manages closure at a number of other mines.
+Mike Aziz and Cody Meints lead the Equity Mine tour.
+Mike is the Equity site manager, but also manages closure at a number of other mines.
 Mike has authored numerous papers and reports on different aspects of Equity’s ML/ARD mitigation program.

 Kent Christensen and James Snyder lead the tour of the Huckleberry Mine.
-Kent is the site manager and James is the environmental manager at the site.
-Both have worked on a wide range of mine reclamation and environmental protection issues.
+Kent is the site manager and James is the environmental manager and both have worked on a wide range of mine reclamation and environmental protection issues.